FAIR play booklet

 Our headline social value commitmentsOur progress

 One day per employee of paid leave offered for volunteering and 50% of employees uptake annuallyWe have a policy in place offering all employees one day of paid leave per year to carry out volunteering activities.
-In 2023 6.6% of our employees undertook a volunteering day and systems are being developed to make take up and recording of these days easier.
+In 2024 265 volunteering days were recorded, a 23% increase on 2023.

 Our supporting social value commitmentsOur progress

-Standard annual social value monetisation report by 2025 and by site by 2030Using our latest verified data from 2022 we generated almost £54 million worth of social profit in the UK, established through the delivery of a range of different performance indicators using the Loop social monetisation tool.
+Standard annual social value monetisation report by 2025 and by site by 2030Using our latest verified data from 2023 we generated £98 million (2022: £54m) of social profit in the UK, established through the delivery of a range of different performance indicators using the Loop social monetisation tool.

 Further social value measuresOur progress